|Date of Birth||12 December 1949, Caterham, Surrey, England, UK|

 Nighy has also had an active career on the small screen, beginning with Agony (1979), and his first widely-recognized role was in 1991 mini-series The Men's Room (1991).
 He has also made a habit of working on television with Harry Potter director David Yates: projects together include State of Play (2003), The Young Visiters (2003), The Girl in the Café (2005) and Page Eight (2011).
 Nighy won a Golden Globe for his performance in Gideon's Daughter (2005).

-Nighy actually began his career on the stage, and has earned acclaim for his work in numerous plays including "The Vertical Hour," "Pravda" and "A Map of the World."
+Nighy actually began his career on the stage, and has earned acclaim for his work in numerous plays including "The Vertical Hour," "Pravda" "A Map of the World", Tom Stoppard's Arcadia in 1993, and David Hare's Skylight.
 He received an Olivier Award nomination for Best Actor for his performance in 2001 play "Blue/Orange."